Cherreads

 He stepped closer.

 "I need a specific data chip.
 The Codex of Withered Veins.
 A first-edition alchemical text that even Glory Academy's Grand Library doesn't have access to.
-Your family's name is on its last recorded ledger," Daniel's voice hid something.
+Your family's name is on its last recorded ledger."
+Daniel's voice hid something that Sasha couldn't describe.

 Sasha blinked.
 She hadn't expected this.
 An official duel for some obscure, overwritten tome on medicinal nonsense?

 "And what do I get out of this?"
-She asked, even though she already knew.
+She asked, even though she already had an idea.

 Sasha stayed silent.

-'She is considering it, seems I was right.'
+'She is considering it, seems I was right,' Daniel hid his internal smirk behind a stone-cold poker face.

 She stepped forward, her chakrams now glowing faintly in the light.